-- (2) A transferee who meets the circumstances published by the Commissioner under subsection (1), and in force in accordance with subsection (3), is not a foreign person for the purposes of this Part while the transferee meets those circumstances. - (3) For the purposes of this section, circumstances published by the Commissioner under subsection (1) are only in force while they remain so published. - (4) If - - (a) a transferee meets the circumstances, published and in force under this section, in respect of a dutiable transaction; and - (b) the transferee has paid duty under this Part in respect of the dutiable transaction - the transferee may apply to the Commissioner, in writing, for a refund of the amount of duty paid by the transferee under this Part in respect of the dutiable transaction.
+- (2) While the circumstances published by the Commissioner under subsection (1), and in force in accordance with subsection (3), apply in relation to a transferee, the transferee is not a foreign person for the purposes of this Part. - (3) For the purposes of this section, circumstances published by the Commissioner under subsection (1) are only in force while they remain so published. - (4) If - (a) the circumstances published by the Commissioner under subsection (1), and in force in accordance with subsection (3), apply in relation to a transferee in respect of a dutiable transaction; and - (b) the transferee has paid duty under this Part in respect of the dutiable transaction - the transferee may apply to the Commissioner, in writing, for a refund of the amount of duty paid by the transferee under this Part in respect of the dutiable transaction.

-- (5) If the Commissioner receives an application under subsection (4) and the Commissioner is satisfied that the transferee meets the circumstances published and in force under this section, the Commissioner must - (a) reassess the duty payable under this Part on the dutiable transaction as if, at the time the dutiable transaction occurred, s.
-30M Part 3A - Additional duty on certain dutiable transactions involving foreign persons the transferee was not a foreign person; and
+(5) If the Commissioner receives an application under subsection (4) and the Commissioner is satisfied that the circumstances published by the Commissioner under subsection (1), and in force in accordance with subsection (3), apply in relation to a transferee, the Commissioner must -

-(b) refund any amount of duty paid in respect of the dutiable transaction that is in excess of the amount so reassessed.
+- (a) reassess the duty payable under this Part on the dutiable transaction as if, at the time the dutiable transaction occurred, the transferee was not a foreign person; and - (b) refund any amount of duty paid in respect of the dutiable transaction that is in excess of the amount so reassessed.